debate-map/app/Packages/deploy/README.md

 The hard way: (ie. avoiding `npm start XXX` helpers)
 * 1\) Set up a port-forward from `localhost:[3205/4205]` to k8s pod `debate-map-instance1-XXXXX` (port 5432):
-	* 1.1\) If you have tilt running, a port-forward should already be set up, on the correct port. (as described in step 1)
+	* 1.1\) If you have tilt running, a port-forward should already be set up, on the correct port. (`3205` for your local cluster, and `4205` for your remote cluster)
 	* 1.2\) You can also set it up manually using kubectl: `kubectl port-forward $(kubectl --context [local/ovh] get pod -n postgres-operator -o name -l postgres-operator.crunchydata.com/cluster=debate-map,postgres-operator.crunchydata.com/role=master) [3205/4205]:5432`
 * 2\) To access `psql`, as the "admin" user, run the below...
 	* 2.1\) In Windows (PS), option A: `$env:PGPASSWORD=$(kubectl --context [local/ovh] -n postgres-operator get secrets debate-map-pguser-admin -o go-template='{{.data.password | base64decode}}'); psql -h localhost -p [3205/4205] -U admin -d debate-map`